The elegant boutiques and small cafés found in the marina, also help create a delightful island atmosphere.

 Charco de San Ginés

 In the heart of Arrecife, César Manrique turned a sleepy fishing village into a bustling pedestrian quarter.
 This natural seawater lagoon is filled with picturesque little fishing boats while surrounded by palm tree promenade and footbridge.
 Modern apartments, historic buildings are merged with tapas bars, cafes, and restaurants.
 A Saturday Market brings even more crowds as does the El Aguaresío alleyway which leads to the San Ginés Church.

 Amidst the decent number of yachts in Arrecife marina, you’ll find a wide selection of shops, bars, restaurants, and a small food market.
 The area is also known for its popular late-night bar and music scene.

 José Ramírez Cerdá Park is a hidden gem along Avenue la Marina near the entrance of Castillo San Jose.
 It contains a tiny cafe, a children’s play area and an artist’s garden where you’ll see an enchanted fountain surrounded by mosaic shards and organic shape trees.
 The path leads to the Music Kiosk tourism office and beyond to an open-space boardwalk with shaded sea-view benches with beautiful bougainvillea growing up the sides.

 Temático park can be found at the far end of the beach on the West side of Playa del Reducto, and directly opposite Cabildo de Lanzarote.
 Inside you’ll find the Arrecife Skate Park, along with many open areas with green grass along with a gazebo to get out of the sun.
-There is also children’s play area and exercise equipment along with a few picture worthy sculptures and gardens.
+There are also a children’s play area and exercise equipment along with a few picture-worthy sculptures and gardens.

 Parque Islas Canarias